oasis-tcs/idpf-specification/idpf_specification.md

 For the Split-queue model RX buffer Queues can be used in groups where each group contains two RX buffer Queues, one with small buffers and one with big buffers.
-In case the received packet length is smaller than the small buffer , the whole packet is copied to a small buffer and in case the packet is bigger then small buffer the whole packet is copied to 1 or more big buffers.
+In case the received packet length is smaller than the small buffer, the whole packet is copied to a small buffer and in case the packet is bigger then small buffer the whole packet is copied to 1 or more big buffers.

-In case header split offload is activated and the packet header is copied to a separate, dedicated buffer , the decision if to copy the packet payload to a small buffer or to 1 or more big buffers is based on the packet payload length and not on the whole packet length (header and payload).
+In case header split offload is activated and the packet header is copied to a separate, dedicated buffer, the decision if to copy the packet payload to a small buffer or to 1 or more big buffers is based on the packet payload length and not on the whole packet length (header and payload).

-RX queue to RX buffer queue/s association details :
+RX queue to RX buffer queue/s association details:

 - Each Rx Queue is associated to a single Rx Buffer Queue Group and in the usual case, Rx Buffer Queue Group will feed a set of Rx queues.
 - Rx Buffer Queue Group consists of one or two Rx Buffer Queues.
 On a given Rx Buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.